AMAC will offer sessions about steps to take in case of sudden death

-The Association of Mature American Citizens will offer two upcoming sessions about the important steps to take in case of sudden death.
+The Association of Mature Americans will offer two upcoming sessions about the important steps to take in case of sudden death.

 If you passed away tomorrow, will your loved ones know what to do?
 Will they know where your financial information and tax records, insurance records, and investment documents are stored?
 Will they be able to locate your most current will, health care directives, and documented funeral wishes?
 Can they locate important household documents, like deeds, car titles, and pension statements?